When done right your insurance agency website can be the best tool in your marketing toolbox. When done right it can actually help you sell insurance.

 As vice president of marketing, Becky Schroeder oversees ITC’s growth through marketing and drives the overall marketing strategy for the company and its products.
 Her specialties include advertising, social media, email marketing, content marketing and public relations.
 Becky has a master’s degree in integrated marketing communication from Emerson College in Boston and a bachelor’s degree in journalism from Texas A&M University.
-Becky is a big Texas A&M football fan and enjoys cooking, reading and spending time with her husband and their two daughters.
+Becky is a big Texas A&M football fan and enjoys cooking, reading and spending time with her husband and their three daughters.

 Follow on Twitter